raushansharma1511/Expense_tracker_m3_documentation/README.md

 ```

 #### Delete Budget
 **Endpoint:** `DELETE /api/budgets/{id}`
 - Soft delete a budget

 **Response (204 No Content)**

+---

 ## Recurring Transactions

 Recurring Transactions automate regular financial activities by scheduling transactions to occur at defined intervals.
 They allow users to set up recurring payments or income sources that are processed automatically on scheduled dates.

 ### Features and Constraints
 - **Automated Processing**: System automatically creates regular transactions based on user-defined schedules.
 - **Frequency Options**: Supports daily, weekly, monthly, and yearly recurring transactions.
 - **Time Range Control**: Users can set both start and optional end dates for recurring transactions.
 - **Wallet Integration**: All recurring transactions are linked to specific wallets and maintain balance integrity.
 - **Category Classification**: Each recurring transaction must be associated with a category for better organization.
 - **Email Notifications**: Users receive email notifications when recurring transactions are processed.
-- **Validation Rules**: The system prevents creating recurring transactions with invalid dates, insufficient wallet balance, or invalid category/wallet combinations.<br>The wallet used in the transaction must belong to the user and not be deleted.<br>The category used in the transaction must belong to the user or be global and not be deleted.
+- **Validation Rules**: The system prevents creating recurring transactions with invalid dates, insufficient wallet balance, or invalid category/wallet combinations.
+The wallet used in the transaction must belong to the user and not be deleted.
+The category used in the transaction must belong to the user or be global and not be deleted.
 - **Access Control**: Users can only access their own recurring transactions, while parents can view their child's transactions.

 ### API Endpoints

 #### List Recurring Transactions
 **Endpoint:** `GET /api/recurring-transactions`
 - Retrieve paginated list of recurring transactions with filtering options

 **Query Parameters:**
 - `page`: Page number for pagination (default: 1)
 - `per_page`: Number of items per page (default: 10)
 - `child_id`: UUID of child user to view their recurring transactions (for parent users)
+- `user_id`: Target user ID for admin requests
 - `wallet_id`: Filter by specific wallet
 - `category_id`: Filter by specific category
 - `type`: Filter by transaction type (CREDIT or DEBIT)